 If your child displays excessive and inappropriate fear or distress about being apart from you or other loved ones, they may have separation anxiety disorder.
-Clinical psychologist Michael Messina, PsyD, treats separation anxiety in children and teenagers at his practice in Southlake, Texas.
+Clinical psychologists treat separation anxiety in children and teenagers at Dr. Messina & Associates in Southlake, Texas, and Flower Mound, Texas.
 For compassionate treatment of separation anxiety disorder, call or book an appointment online today.

 It’s normal for toddlers to experience a period of separation anxiety.
 Your toddler may cry the first time you drop them off at daycare or leave them with a babysitter.
 Most children outgrow this stage sometime around 3 years of age.

 Prolonged or intense separation anxiety that interferes with school or daily activities may be a sign of separation anxiety disorder.
 This anxiety can be focused on separation from a parent or other close caregiver.

 Your child may have separation anxiety disorder if they experience fear and distress that’s inappropriate for their developmental age.
 Symptoms of separation anxiety disorder are more intense than typical separation anxiety and may include:

 They may also complain of physical symptoms, like headaches or stomachaches, when they anticipate being separated from a loved one.

 Some children with separation anxiety disorder experience panic attacks, or sudden episodes of overwhelming terror that peak within several minutes.

 Early diagnosis and treatment of separation anxiety disorder is the best way to prevent future problems with school, work, and social relationships.

 To diagnose separation anxiety disorder, the providers perform a comprehensive psychological evaluation.
 Then, they recommends the best course of treatment for your child’s specific condition.